 I’m Dr Viv Rolfe and I’ve worked in gut physiology and nutrition research for most of my career.
-I’ve a BSc (Honours) in Physiology and a PhD in Gut Physiology, and am studying for a Foundation qualification in Herbalism with the National Institute of Medical Herbalists.
+I’ve a BSc (Honours) in Physiology and a PhD in Gut Physiology, and in 2021 I completed a Foundation in Herbal Medicine with Heartwood and the National Institute of Medical Herbalists.
 I’ve always been interested in nature and spent my childhood in the Alkham Valley in Kent helping to save ancient woodlands from destruction.
 I’m passionate about the natural world whether I’m exploring it scientifically or through photography, crafts and writing.

 In my spare time I’m a member of TreeSisters.org and play saxophone in the all female Sisters of Swing Big Band in Bristol, UK.
 All the sisters!
 I also play in the Matthew Kirby Band based in Cam Gloucestershire where I now live, and Belvoir Academy based in Leicestershire where I used to live.

 Here is a recent piece of music that I wrote to celebrate TreeSisters.org planting 10 million trees.
 Here on SoundCloud.